Officers' Schafkopf: Names

+History

+The first recorded mention of a two-handed Schafkopf is by Skat inventor, Johann Friedrich Ludwig Hempel (1773–1849), in 1835 in Pierer's Universal-Lexikon where it is called "Open Schafkopf".
+Each player received 8 cards in 2 packets and after each packet 4 cards were laid on the table, face up.
+It appears to be based on German Schafkopf in which Bells were usually permanent trumps and there could be 4, 6 or 8 Wenzels (Obers and Unters as permanent top trumps).

 Overview

 Officers' Schafkopf tends to be preferred over Officers' Skat in areas where Schafkopf is more popular than Skat.
 Although there are similarities in concept, Officers' Schafkopf differs in the number of trumps, the bidding, the scoring and culturally in terms of the cards used and the region it is played in.

 Cards

 Officers' Schafkopf is usually played with 32 Bavarian-pattern cards from a Schafkopf pack, the Sixes being removed.
-There are eight Wenzels or permanent trumps – the 4 Obers and the 4 Unters – in addition to the Hearts, which is the normal trump suit in Schafkopf.
-The Deuce is usually called the Sow in Bavaria, but is often referred to as the Ace; its card symbol is either A, D or blank.
+In a Solo contract, there are eight Wenzels or top trumps – the 4 Obers and the 4 Unters – in addition to the named trump suit.
+In a Wenz, only the Unters are trumps.

+The deuce is usually called the sow in Bavaria, but is often referred to as the ace; its card symbol is either A, D or blank.

-Card values follow the normal Ace-Ten game system:
+Card values follow the normal ace–ten game system:

 Rules

 The following rules are based on Merschbacher:

-Playing
+Deal

-Dealer deals a row of 4 cards, face down, to each player, then a row of 4 cards, face up, to forehand, (i.e. the non-dealer) Forehand now announces a game - which must be either a Suit Solo or Wenz.
-If he passes, the dealer announces a contract.
+Dealer deals a row of 4 cards, face down, to each player, then a row of 4 cards, face up, to forehand, (i.e. the non-dealer).
+Forehand now announces a game - which must be either a Suit Solo or Wenz.
 Next the dealer deals 4 upcards to himself and may double the game value by saying e.g. Stoß or Spritze.